Can I bring my car to the UK?

 - Driver licensing information (INS57P).

-See also ‘Driving in the UK’ on our website – this section provides an overview of the things you need to do in order to drive a car legally in the UK.
+See also Can I drive in the UK? on our website – this section provides an overview of the things you need to do in order to drive a car legally in the UK.